 Our work at NYC Plazas

 Pedestrian plazas have long been a common feature of European cities.
-Here in NYC, they only recently got started, organized by community-based groups with the help of NYC DOT.
+Here in NYC, they began appearing in the past decade or so, organized by community-based groups with the help of NYC DOT.
 And contrary to what many people may think, most are not in high-traffic, tourist areas of Manhattan, but in the transit and shopping hubs of neighborhoods in Brooklyn, Queens, and the Bronx.

-From what we’ve seen, plazas are of special significance to the city’s low income and immigrant communities.
+Plazas are of special significance to the city’s low income and immigrant communities.
 In many cases, they offer much-needed physical open space for simply sitting and watching people go by.
-But they also offer symbolic space that can contain a community’s aspirations, and instill pride.
+And they also offer symbolic space that can contain a community’s aspirations, and instill pride.
 These are the new centers of New York City, and we should pay attention to what happens in them.

-A third of our deployments so far have been in plazas, thanks in part to funds granted by the Charles H. Revson Foundation.
-Below are recent blog posts about our plaza deployments.
+Below are some of our early blog posts about our plaza deployments.
 If you are a community group working on a plaza, contact us!